iml130/mlir-emitc/README.md

 EmitC is a MLIR dialect to emit C++ code.
 The initial checked in code is forked from https://reviews.llvm.org/D76571.

+**EmitC is currently moved into MLIR core!
+This repository does no longer contain the EmitC dialect itself.**

 **DISCLAIMER:** This is a research project and not intended for everyday use.
 The code is made available without any support.
 However, we welcome any kind of feedback via the issue tracker.

-EmitC enables to convert operations from other MLIR dialects to [EmitC ops](docs/EmitC.md) and to translate those to C++.
+EmitC enables to convert operations from other MLIR dialects to [EmitC ops](https://mlir.llvm.org/docs/Dialects/EmitC/) and to translate those to C++.

 ## Getting Started